iotaledger/iota-wiki/docs/learn/smart-contracts/introduction.md

 validating the same code.
 This ensures the application behaves as expected and that there is no tampering in the program's execution.

+### Smart Contract Applications Across Industries

+#### Voting Systems

+Smart contracts can revolutionize [voting systems](https://wiki.iota.org/learn/governance/governance-tech/) by offering secure, transparent platforms for conducting elections.
+They ensure the integrity of the voting process, making it tamper-proof, creating confidence in electoral systems.

+#### Decentralized Finance (DeFi)

+You can use smart contracts to automate complex financial processes like lending, borrowing, and asset trading, eliminating the need for intermediaries, directly translating into reduced transaction costs and increased transaction speeds.

+#### Supply Chain Management

+Smart contracts in supply chains provide real-time tracking and authentication of products from manufacturing to delivery.
+They ensure transparency and compliance, enhancing trust between suppliers, retailers, and consumers.

+#### Real Estate Transactions

+In real estate, smart contracts streamline property sales by automating title transfers and payments, reducing paperwork and expediting transactions.
+This digital approach simplifies the buying and selling process, making it more efficient and secure.

+#### Intellectual Property and Royalties

+For artists and creators, smart contracts enable direct royalty payments, bypassing traditional intermediaries.
+This system ensures fair compensation and transparent distribution of earnings in the music and entertainment industry.

 ### Applications You Can Trust

 As you can be certain that the executed code is always the same (and will not change), this results in